zilishen/documentation/content/nms/nginx-agent/install-nginx-agent.md

 After you register an NGINX instance with NGINX Management Suite, the NGINX Agent will collect and report metrics.
 For more information about the metrics that are reported, see [Overview: Instance Metrics]({{< relref "/nim/monitoring/overview-metrics.md" >}}).

 ## Container Support
 NGINX Agent is a companion daemon for NGINX Open Source or NGINX Plus instances and must run in the same container to work.
-The NGINX Agent repository includes [Dockerfiles](https://github.com/nginx/agent/tree/main/scripts/docker/official/) that can be used to build custom container images.
-Images are created with an NGINX Open Source or NGINX Plus instance and are available for various operating systems.

 See the requirements and supported operating systems in the [NGINX Agent Technical Specifications](https://docs.nginx.com/nginx-agent/technical-specifications/) topic.